Joanne Fush1

 Citations

-Thomas's birth date is unknown.
-Thomas was born in England.1 His death date has not been found.
+John's birth date is unknown.
+John was born in England.1 His death date has not been found.
 He died in England.1

 Citations

-Mary (?) was born in 1569 in England probably near Nottinghamshire or Yorkshire.2 She married Elder William Brewster, son of Archbishop William Brewster and Mary Smythe, circa 1592 in Scrooby, Nottinghamshire, England.2,3 Mary (?) died on 17 April 1627 in Plymouth, Plymouth Colony, now Plymouth County, Massachusetts.4,1,2 She was buried in Burial Hill, Plymouth, Plymouth Colony, Plymouth County, Massachusetts.1
+Mary (?) was born in 1569 in England probably near Nottinghamshire or Yorkshire.3 She married Elder William Brewster, son of William Brewster and Mary Smythe, circa 1592 in Scrooby, Nottinghamshire, England.3,4,2 Mary (?) died on 17 April 1627 in Plymouth, Plymouth Colony, now Plymouth County, Massachusetts.5,1,3,2 She was buried in Burial Hill, Plymouth, Plymouth Colony, Plymouth County, Massachusetts.1

-Mary (?) and Elder William Brewster immigrated on the Mayflower, departing from Plymouth, England September 6, 1620, arriving 11 November 1620 in Plymouth, Plymouth Colony, Plymouth County, Massachusetts.
-Their children Love and Wrestling traveled with them.4,2
+She and Elder William Brewster immigrated on the Mayflower, departing from Plymouth, England September 6, 1620, arriving 11 November 1620 in Plymouth, Plymouth Colony, now Plymouth County, Massachusetts.
+Their children Love and Wrestling traveled with them.5,3,6,2

-Many accounts claiming Mary to be Mary Wentworth or Mary Welles are unproven per research by Caleb Johnson.2
+Many accounts claiming Mary to be Mary Wentworth or Mary Welles are unproven per research by Caleb Johnson.3

 Children of Mary (?) and Elder William Brewster